The holiday season is a time for family, love, food, fun, and fellowship.

 The holiday season brings out the best in some couples.

-Couples make memories together, create their own sense of shared meaning, enjoy watching movies and listening to holiday music together.
+Couples make memories together and create their own sense of shared meaning.
+They also enjoy watching movies and listening to holiday music together.

-But for some couples, this is not the case, and their holiday season is a little different, and many are forced to be apart during the holiday season.
+But for some couples, this is not the case, and their holiday season is a little different.
+Many are even forced to be apart during the holiday season.

-For example, couples who live in different states, military couples, couples whose spouse or significant other is deployed, and couples who may live in the same state, but are many miles away from each other, have a difficult time staying connected during the holidays.
+This can include couples who live in different states, military couples, couples whose spouse or significant other is deployed, and couples who may live in the same state but are many miles away from each other.
+They have a difficult time staying connected during the holidays.

-It can be very hard to smile, to be happy, to have holiday cheer and to stay positive when you and your mate are not together.
-And, because the holiday season is known as a time for families to be together, it can often cause couples to feel down and lonely about not physically being together.
+It can be very hard to smile, be happy, have holiday cheer, and stay positive when you and your mate are not together.
+The holiday season is known as a time for families to be together, it can often cause couples to feel down and lonely about not physically being together.

 But there is hope, and times have changed.